Ntsekees/Nahaiwa/grammar/src/morphology/roles/root-verb-roles.md

   │ ➥ I hereby thank (you).
   └─
   ┌───────────────
-  │ ◆ Mukıŋıñu.
+  │ ◆ Mıkıŋıñu.
   │ ❖ PQ-2:ERG-want:ERG-eat
   │ ➥ Do you want to eat (something)?
   └─
   ┌───────────────
-  │ ◆ Mıkıŋıtʼuñu.
+  │ ◆ Mukıŋıtʼuñu.
   │ ❖ CQ-2:ERG-want:ERG-LBD:ACC-eat
   │ ➥ What do you want to eat?
   └─